boostorg/thread/include/boost/thread/permit/Readme.txt

 Build notes:
 -=-=-=-=-=-=
-There is an almighty hack of C11 atomics and threading support for Windows in ../c11_compat.h.
+There is an almighty hack of C11 atomics and threading support for Windows in c11_compat.h.
 It is semantically correct however, but implements just enough to get the reference object working.

 On POSIX, C11's stdatomic.h and threads.h are not typically available as yet.
 As a result, macro hackery is done to map C11's atomic and thread support to C++11's atomics and POSIX threads.

-The unit tests will make use of parallel multithreaded unit testing if you define USE_PARALLEL.
-For this to work, you need Microsoft's Parallel Patterns Library (included in VS2010 and later) or Intel's Threading Building Blocks.
+The unit tests will make use of parallel multithreaded unit testing if you compile it with OpenMP support enabled.